-The esophagus is the hollow tube that leads from the throat (pharynx) to the stomach.
-The walls of the esophagus propel food to the stomach not by gravity but by rhythmic waves of muscular contractions called peristalsis.
+The esophagus Throat and Esophagus The throat (pharynx) lies behind and below the mouth.
+When food and fluids leave the mouth, they pass through the throat.
+Swallowing of food and fluids begins voluntarily and continues automatically... read more is the hollow tube that leads from the throat (pharynx) to the stomach.
+Food does not just fall through the esophagus into the stomach.
+The walls of the esophagus propel food to the stomach by rhythmic waves of muscular contractions called peristalsis.

 How the Esophagus Works

-With aging, the strength of esophageal contractions and the tension in the sphincters decrease.
-This condition, called presbyesophagus, makes older people more prone to backflow of acid from the stomach (gastroesophageal reflux or GERD—see Gastroesophageal Reflux (GERD)), especially when lying down after eating.
+With aging, the strength of esophageal contractions and the pressure in the sphincters decrease.
+This condition makes older people more prone to backflow of acid from the stomach (gastroesophageal reflux or GERD Gastroesophageal Reflux Disease (GERD) In gastroesophageal reflux disease, stomach contents, including acid and bile, flow backward from the stomach into the esophagus, causing inflammation in the esophagus and pain in the bottom... read more ), especially when lying down after eating.